rkk1995/Notes/docs/Notes/books/DDIA/chapter3.md

 Leveling
 :   Read optimized

-In a _Tiered_ LSM tree, each level just gatheres runs from the previous level and only when it reaches capacity does it merge these runs.
+In a _Tiered_ LSM tree, each level just gathers runs from the previous level and only when it reaches capacity does it merge these runs.
 We do less work per write here.
 On the other hand, with a _Level_ LSM tree, a merge operation occurs at a level as soon as a new run comes in from the previous level.

 ![Tiering vs Leveling](./images/3/youtube.png)